An Overview of Pelvic Organ Prolapse

 Surgical repairs for prolapse sometimes involve the placement of ‘mesh’ or ‘graft’ materials, to reinforce areas of weakened tissues.
 This is especially common with the repair of more advanced prolapse conditions, or cases where a previous operation has failed.
 Please choose your surgeon carefully and wisely as the expertise and skill of the physician is extremely important in these procedures.

-For more information on pelvic organ prolapse, pelvic floor reconstruction and other treatments for female incontinence, please contact the doctors at Women’s Specialists of Plano at (972) 379-2416 or visit our online appointment request center.
+For more information on pelvic organ prolapse, pelvic floor reconstruction and other gynecological care, please contact the Plano, Frisco and Dallas, Texas area doctors at Women’s Specialists of Plano at (972) 379-2416 or visit our online appointment request center.